How to do Venice Like a Local

 As for the artists of today, you’ll find them hanging out at Campo Santa Margherita, the urban heart of Dorsoduro.
 Browse the produce and fish markets, indulge in scoop of fresh-made gelato, and sit down for a spritz—a local cocktail made with either Campari or Aperol and some prosecco.
 With some of the best bars in the city here, you can party with the locals late into the night.

-Dorsoduro is also one of the best places in Venice to shop.
+Dorsoduro is also one of the best places in Venice for cruise shopping.
 The prices here tend to be lower than in some of the city’s busier areas.
 Wander down Calle Sant’Agnese, where you’ll find everything from Murano glass jewelry to art galleries, and find the perfect piece of Venice to take home with you.

 All this exploring is bound to make you hungry, and Dorsoduro doesn’t disappoint when it comes to restaurants.
 But we like to eat our way around the neighborhood by hopping between its bacari—cozy bars where you can try delicious (and reasonably priced) small-plate snacks any time of day.
 It’s the best way to sample a wide variety of Venetian delicacies.